 Systems-Based Continuum of Care

-- State hospitals provide inpatient psychiatric care for adults, adolescents and children and are important for people requiring psychiatric services.
+- State hospitals provide inpatient psychiatric care for adults, adolescents and children who cannot be served in another setting.

 - The planned renovations and new buildings will incorporate the latest design elements, complementing cutting-edge services.